RIS-Aided Localization Algorithm and Analysis: Tackling Non-Gaussian Angle Estimation Errors: Two Step 3D Positioning Scheme

-Thus, according to \cite{2002A}, \eqref{td15} can be derived as where $\eta_t$ and $\nu_{i}$ denote the residual error and the TDOA estimation error of ${R}_{B,i}$ in \eqref{new2}, respectively.
+where $\eta_t$ and $\nu_{i}$ denote the residual error and the TDoA estimation error of ${R}_{B,i}$ in \eqref{new2}, respectively.
 As $\nu_{i}\ll R_{{RU,i}}$ is always satisfied in practice, the second order term on the right hand side of \eqref{t15we} can be neglected, and \eqref{t15we} can be approximated as